hypercubed-music/LeafOS/README.md

 # LeafOS
 Standalone Arduino-compatible microcontroller development environment

-The OS allows you to program the board without the need for a PC.
+The "OS" (its more like a development environment) allows you to program the board without the need for a PC.
 The programming language I'm using right now is Lua (from here: LuaArduino) but I might try to integrate some other languages like Forth or uLisp (circuitpython?).

 Planned features: